wp-plugins/ui-labs/readme.txt

 1. Colour-Coded Post Statuses - Ever had a page full of posts which were a mix of drafts, stickied posts, pending posts, and private posts?
 When you have a lot of different post statuses, it's hard to differentiate them all.
 Experiment #1 applies colour-coding to post statuses to make different types of posts easy to pick out with just a glance.

-2. New 3.2 Admin Header - The new header in WordPress 3.2 can sometimes make things feel a little cluttered.
-UI Labs experiment number two brings back a more traditional WordPress header to the main content area, and adds a little padding to the main content area to make everything feel a little more spacious.
+2. New 3.2 Admin Bar - The new header in WordPress 3.2 can sometimes make things feel a little cluttered.
+UI Labs experiment number two brings back a more traditional WordPress header (and footer).
+It also adds a little padding to the main content area to make everything feel a little more spacious.

 Each experiment can be turned on and off from the plugin settings screen.